 Peter Cushing knows that a crucifix is much more effective than that sissy little gun in The Satanic Rites of Dracula

-The Wicker Man
+The Wicker Man (1975)

-Race with the Devil
+Race with the Devil (1975)

 Nastassja Kinski and Christopher Lee in a Devil flick.
 Sounds like popcorn night to me!

-To the Devil a Daughter
+To the Devil a Daughter (1976)

 Satanic Sommelier: A reasonable but quality Cabernet sauvignon or Merlot.
 May we suggest our go-to Devil Wine: Casillero del Diablo, produced by Concha y Toro.

 A 15-year-old full frontal nude Nastassja Kinski (we also love her dressed as a nun),

-3. and… some rather atypical Satanic ritual imagery.
+and… some rather atypical Satanic ritual imagery.

 Paula Sheppard is disturbed in ‘Alice, Sweet Alice’.

-Alice, Sweet Alice
+Alice, Sweet Alice (1976)

 “Oh my GOD!!”

 While not explicitly Satanic, Alice Sweet Alice sure feels blasphemous when taken in it’s grisly entirety.
-The creepy cat-loving landlord was played by Alphonso DeNoble.
+The strict Catholic repression appears to encourage mentally disturbed behavior in this story.
+The creepy, obese, cat-loving landlord was played by Alphonso DeNoble.
 According to director Alfred Sole, Alphonso made extra money by dressing up as a priest and hanging around cemeteries.
 Elderly widows would ask “Father Alphonso” for a blessing and offer him a donation for the church in return.